ThanasisTs/object_direction_prediction/classifiers/README.md

 ## Classification

 For each classifier we used the `KFold` function of `sklearn` to get different combinations of training and validation datasets.
 The number of splits was set to 10.
-To get the best instance for each classifier, we used the `accuracy_score` as a metric and chose the instance which resulted in the best accuracy.
-That instance was then used in the testing dataset.

 ## Comparison
 To compare the three classifiers, we used the `accuracy_score` and the `confusion_matrix` metrics.
 The `accuracy_score` was used to compare the algorithms with respect to the time, namely at which time along the human motion the prediction exceeded a predetermined threshold.
 The `confustion_matrix` was used to observe the behaviour of the classifiers along each class.